 Even if you haven’t been subject to audit, specific situations require the knowledge and training of a tax attorney.
 Common scenarios in which you should consult with this type of professional include the following.

-If you are in trouble with the IRS, whether you’re under investigation or you simply owe substantial back taxes, an experienced tax attorney has comprehensive knowledge of the programs you might qualify for and their specific, often-changing requirements.
+If you are in trouble with the IRS, whether you’re under investigation or you simply owe substantial back taxes, a specialized tax attorney has comprehensive knowledge of the programs you might qualify for and their specific, often-changing requirements.
 Understanding the details of relief programs is an essential part of taking the steps to enroll.

 To represent you with the IRS, a tax attorney must be registered with the IRS as an Enrolled Agent (EA).
 This requires successful completion of a three-part exam about individual and business taxation and adherence to the ethical standards of the profession.
 They are also required to complete at least 72 continuing education course hours every three years to maintain EA status with the IRS.